CRESCENT Topical Workshop

 - 8:40 am: Session 1 – Implementation of hazards assessment

-- Jonathan Allan, Oregon Department of Geology and Mineral Industries and Jason Patton, California Geological Survey – “Cascadia PTHA Updates”
+- Jonathan Allan, Oregon Department of Geology and Mineral Industries – ” In Preparation for the Next Megathrust Cascadia Earthquake and Tsunami” and Jason Patton, California Geological Survey – “Cascadia PTHA Updates”

 - Corina Allen, NOAA – “Working with partners to turn science into action, policy, warning, and risk reduction”